ATNF/askapsoft/Code/Doc/user/current/doc/calim/cimager.rst

 ------------------------------

 The program is distributed and used a master/worker pattern to distribute and manage work.
-The program requires at least to processes to execute, and failure to either execute *cimager* as an MPI process or specifying only one MPI process will result in an error.
+The program requires at least two processes to execute, and failure to either execute *cimager* as an MPI process or specifying only one MPI process will result in an error.

 On the Cray XC30 platform executing with the MPI wrapper takes the form::